d3x0r/JSON6/README.md

 - Object keys can be single-quoted, (**JSON6**) or back-tick quoted; any valid string

+- Object keys can be double-quoted (original JSON).

-- Objects can have trailing commas.
+- Objects can have a single trailing comma.
+Excessive commas in objects will cause an exception. '{ a:123,,b:456 }' is invalid.

 [mdn_variables]: https://developer.mozilla.org/en/Core_JavaScript_1.5_Guide/Core_Language_Features#Variables

 ### Arrays

 - Arrays can have trailing commas.
+If more than 1 is found, additional empty elements will be added.

 - (**JSON6**) Arrays can have comma ( ['test',,,'one'] ), which will result with empty values in the empty places.

 ### Strings

+- Strings can be double-quoted (as per original JSON).

 - Strings can be single-quoted.